Who is Yewande Biala? Meet the Love Island series 5 contestant and scientist

 “I’m happy that Danny is in the villa,” she said, post-date.
 “He’s great company and I’m just really enjoying getting to know him.
 I’m really happy.”

-She appears to be ready to go to war, too, with Molly-Mae making eyes at Danny already.
+And with Molly-Mae making eyes at Danny, Yewande appears to be ready to go to war, too.

-“She says he’s her type… but everyone’s her f***ing type,” she said.
+“She says he’s her type… but everyone’s her f***ing type,” she snapped.

 Molly-Mae has her eyes firmly set on Danny, but what does Yewande have to say about that?! #LoveIsland pic.twitter.com/LCDt3qCR3r